info442-spr22/b-team/testing-plan.md

 3. Users will then be able to see their google accounts and pick which one they want in order to sign in.
 4. After successfull log-in, expect to be redirected to the home/landing page with their desired google account.
 5. The log in/sign up page is the only page that can be accessed by users who are not logged in to their google accounts
+6. There is no nav bar displayed for users who are not signed in
+7. Navigation to other pages through their URL will lead to a error page stating that the user must be logged in to access to the page.

 **Home Page (User Logged In)**